LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/data_format.rst

 Data format
 ===========

+This page describes the data format as used internally in OpenTeacher.

 All data types are described in Python objects. (dicts, unicode strings, bools, datetime, lists, etc.)

+The OpenTeaching words, topography & media file formats (\*.otwd, \*ottp & \*.otmd) are pretty much the below described data formats serialized to JSON, saved inside a zip file.

 .. contents:: `Contents:`